Tomshiii/ahk/Support Files/Release Assets/Getting Started_readme.md

 If you choose to ignore this install step and wish to run these files at a later time, they can be located;
 Symlink:            `..\Support Files\Release Assets\CreateSymLink.ahk`
 Hotkey Replacer:    `..\Support Files\Release Assets\HotkeyReplacer.ahk`

-A backup of the original release versions of `My Scripts.ahk` & `Keyboard Shortcuts.ini` will be saved in `\Backups\` just incase something goes wrong.

 Windows Defender might have a red hot complain about the `v2.x-.exe` file (even after you've used it) and attempt to remove it.
 It's a compiled version of my scripts, alongside the `SevenZip.ahk` lib by `thqby` to allow me to include the repo in a .zip file that then gets automatically extracted when you run the release .exe ^.^